 PvP Talents (War Mode)

-In Shadowlands, there will be the option to go into "War Mode".
+In Dragonflight, there will be the option to go into "War Mode".
 Enabling War Mode provides the following benefits:

 - PvP talents enabled in the outdoor world.

 - 10% increase in World Quest rewards at maximum level.